-Zachary Eddington is an associate in the Washington, D.C. office of Latham & Watkins.
-He focuses on complex commercial litigation and national security reviews before the Committee on Foreign Investment in the United States (CFIUS).
+Zachary Eddington’s practice focuses on national security reviews before the Committee on Foreign Investment in the United States (CFIUS) and complex commercial litigation.

 In his litigation practice, Mr. Eddington has drafted or contributed to numerous briefs about a range of constitutional, statutory, and administrative law issues.
 He also has experience with various aspects of discovery.

 Mr. Eddington clerked for Judge Jerry Smith of the US Court of Appeals for the Fifth Circuit.
 Before law school, he served as an intelligence analyst for the US Department of Defense in Washington and Baghdad.